PowerShell Scripting Windows

 For some SysAdmins, they will use one or more tools to deploy software to a range of computers on their network.
 For me, it our monitoring tool that allows are to remote execute scripts to do some sort of task.

-Writing in PowerShell is amazing and is Microsoft’s best yet command line tool.
-However by default for security purposes, script execuition is blocked for untrusted or unsigned scripts.
+Writing in PowerShell is amazing and is Microsoft’s best yet command line tool, however by default for security purposes, script execution is blocked for untrusted or unsigned scripts.

 Set-ExecutionPolicy -RemoteSigned

-This line still provides a level of protection while still allwoing you to execute custom scripts.
+This line still provides a level of protection while still allowing you to execute custom scripts.
 Other switches include -bypass and -unrestricted.

 So how can we get a large number of these set?